2-generated axial algebras of Monster type $(2\beta, \beta)$: The non symmetric case

 Suppose first that $\lmd=\lmdf$.
 Then we get $Z(\lmu, \lmf)(\lmu-\bt)=Z(\lmf, \lmu)(\lmf-\bt)$, which is equivalent to $(\lmu-\lmf)(\lmu+\lmf-2\bt)=0$ and so $\lmu+\lmf-2\bt=0$, since $\lmu\neq \lmf$ as the algebra is non-symmetric.
 Then, Equations~(\ref{AA}) and~(\ref{BB}) are equivalent to

-If $\lmd=\lmdf=0$, we get the solution $(\bt, \bt, 0,0)$ which correspond to a symmetric algebra, a contradiction.
+If $\lmd=\lmdf=0$, we get the solution $(\bt, \bt, 0,0)$ which corresponds to a symmetric algebra, a contradiction.
 Suppose $\lmd=\lmdf=\bt$.
-Then it is long but straightforward to check that there is no quadruple $(\lmu, \lmf, \bt, \bt)$ which is a common solution of Equations~(\ref{syst1}) and~(\ref{AAA}).
+Then it is long but straightforward to check that there is no quadruple $(\lmu, \lmf, \bt, \bt)$ which is a common solution of~(\ref{AAA}) and of the set of polynomials $T$ defined in (\ref{T}).
+A contradiction to Theorem~\ref{nec}.